lissulmont/dc_take_home_test/CourseOutline.md

 - Lesson 1.1 - Introduction to Imbalanced Data

   - A learning objective: Assess the class distribution of a dataset for data imbalance.
-- Lesson 1.2 - Confusion-Matrix
+- Lesson 1.2 - Confusion Matrix
-  - A learning objective: Create a confusion-matrix for a multiclass classifier to identify the most misclassified classes.
+  - A learning objective: Create a confusion matrix for a multiclass classifier to identify the most misclassified classes.
 - Lesson 1.3 -  F1 Score
   - A learning objective: Demonstrate why the F1-Score is a better metric than accuracy for classifying an imbalanced data set.